ToX82/briskLimbs/README.md

-The fastest video sharing software created with both webmasters and developers in mind.
+The fastest video sharing software created with both webmasters and developers in mind. [being written in Laravel now]
 ![BriskLimbs Home](http://brisklimbs.com/demo.png?)

 ## Table of contents